Discovering cool and unique places in the US

 Newport also has the largest collection of colonial-era homes in the US.
 This place brims with seaside charm and historical treasures, so be sure to spend at least a weekend soaking in all of it.

-42. Cape Cod, Massachusetts is among the most unique places in the US
+50. Cape Cod, Massachusetts is among the must see places in the United States

 The Cape is known for its beautiful beaches, quaint fishing towns, top-notch whale watching, and fresh seafood, among other cool things.
 It’s an immensely popular summer destination, but it’s also worth paying a visit to Cape Cod in the fall when the leaves change color and the crowds are gone.
 The winter time is also a great time to visit if you prefer less crowds and cheaper hotel prices!